For both the outdoor enthusiast and traveler looking to experience awe-inspiring locales, Zion National Park is a bucket list destination.

 How Busy is Zion in December

 December is not busy in Zion National Park.
-It gets about a third of the traffic in this month compared to the high point in May.
-December averages 170,000 visitors with the majority of them during the last week between Christmas and New Year’s Eve.
+It gets about a third of the traffic this month compared to the high point in May.
+December averages 170,000 visitors, with the majority of them during the last week between Christmas and New Year’s Eve.